 *This post is updated from the original I published in 2021.
 The recipe is the same.*

-What Is Tembleque?
+What Is Puerto Rican Tembleque?

 Tembleque has a strong coconut flavor with hints of cinnamon and other spices and a slight hint of citrus.
 Orange blossom water or orange peel is a not-so-secret ingredient in my tembleque recipe.

-What Do I Need To Make Tembleque?
+What Do I Need To Make It?

-Tembleque is made with fresh or canned coconut milk, granulated sugar, cornstarch, vanilla extract, orange peel, cinnamon sticks, star anise, cloves, fresh ginger, nutmeg, and kosher salt.
+You can make tembleque with fresh or canned coconut milk, granulated sugar, cornstarch, vanilla extract, orange peel, cinnamon sticks, star anise, cloves, fresh ginger, nutmeg, and kosher salt.
 Except for the cinnamon, the spices I use are optional, so you can add or omit them.

 Can I Use Canned Coconut Milk?